AlephCubed/immediate_stats/README.md

 # Immediate Stats

-Game stats that reset every frame.
-Inspired by immediate mode rendering.
+Game stats that reset every frame, inspired by immediate mode rendering.

+This makes it easy to implement temporary buffs/debuffs, and effects that change over time.
-Includes a derive macro which propagates stat resets to any stat fields.
+Using a derive macro, stat resets are propagated to any stat fields, making it easy to compose stats into more complex or specific objects.

 ```rust
 #[derive(StatContainer)]